vigneshavm/Interview-questions/JS Q.md

 #### **Custom Error**

-**Interviewer**: How would you define a custom error in TypeScript?

-**Answer**: You can define a custom error in TypeScript by extending the built-in `Error` class.
+ You can define a custom error in TypeScript by extending the built-in `Error` class.
 This allows you to add additional information or customize error handling in your applications.

 **Example**:
 ```typescript